bcgsc/btl/index.md

 <article class="article  article--page  content  typeset">
 <div style="width:50%;height:100%;float:left;padding-right:5%;padding-left:5%;">
 <h2>Welcome!</h2>
 <p>The Bioinformatics Technology Lab at the BC Cancer <a href="http://www.bcgsc.ca/">Michael Smith Genome Sciences Centre</a> is a computational biology research group.
-We develop novel algorithms, data structures and genome analysis software.
+We develop novel algorithms, data structures and <a href="https://https://warrenlr.github.io/papers/DeNovoAssemblyBTL.pdf">genome assembly</a> & analysis software.
 The technologies we build find applications in cancer research, and are the foundation of our genome research program.
 We are situated in Vancouver, Canada.</p>
 </div>

 <div style="width:50%;height:100%;float:left;padding-right:5%;padding-left:5%;">